 For example, in the following image, you can see that WordPress has already added the shooting date and time to the image caption.

 We hope this tutorial helped you learn how to add EXIF photo tags in WordPress.
-You may also want to learn how to create a file upload form, or check out our list of the best Instagram plugins for WordPress.
+You may also want to learn how to create a photo gallery with albums, or see our expert pick of the best WordPress slider plugins.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.